khaledagn/V2rayAGN/README.md

     Open V2rayAGN.
     Configure your server settings or import from a pre-existing configuration.
-    Choose your preferred language and theme from the settings.
     Connect and enjoy secure and private browsing.

 #### Contributions